 Your attorney can also confirm that the seized property is not exempt from seizure under applicable state laws.
 They can also assist you with the steps required to challenge a government agency’s decision.

-Contact our law firm in Ohio with three different locations in Columbus (main), Mount Vernon, and Newark for a free consultation.
+Contact our law firm in Ohio with three different locations in Columbus (main), Mount Vernon, and Newark to schedule your free initial consultation.

 What isTax Lien?